Juicy Secrets: 17 Exotic Fruits in Mexico You Must Taste!

 How to eat limes in Mexico

-Squeeze them over whatever you want.
-Place a lime wedge on every dish.
+Place a lime wedge on every dish and squeeze them over whatever you want.
 And suck on a lime when drinking tequila!

 5) Mango

-We love eating this fruit in Hawaii.
-And we love eating this popular fruit in Mexico too!
+We can’t get enough of this fruit in Hawaii, and we love eating this popular fruit in Mexico too!

-While native to Asia, mangos grow very well in Mexico.
+While native to Asia, mangos thrive in Mexico’s warm climate.

-The health benefits of mangos are many.
-They’re low in calories, high in fiber and rich in vitamins A and C.
+And that’s a very good thing, because the health benefits of mangos are impressive – they’re low in calories, high in fiber and rich in vitamins A and C.

-Best of all, the orange-yellow flesh is unbelievably juicy and sweet.
+Best of all, the golden-orange flesh is unbelievably juicy and sweet!
+We could happily eat mangos morning, noon and night.

 How to eat mangos

-Dice them up and eat them for breakfast.
-Use them in salsas.
-Try mango juice – or a mango margarita!
+Dice them up and sprinkle over yogurt for breakfast.
+Toss them into a salsa.
+Sip them as fresh mango juice – or shake things up with a mango margarita!

-That’s the best way to describe zapote negros (or sapote negros).
+Chocolate pudding fruit?
+That’s the best way to describe zapote negro (or black sapote).

-You’ll understand why as soon as you see inside this fruit.
+You’ll see why as soon as you cut one open.

-While covered with a dark green skin, the flesh is dark chocolate in color (when ripe).
-And it’s so custard-like that it looks like a melted brownie.
+Beneath its dark green skin, the flesh is a deep chocolate-brown when ripe.
+The texture is so custard-like it looks almost like a melted brownie.

-Some people swear that it also tastes a little like chocolate, but in truth the flavor is more akin to prunes.
+Some people swear it tastes like chocolate too, though it’s actually closer in flavor to prunes.

 How to eat zapote negro

-Cut the baseball-size fruit in half, scoop out the soft inside and press the flesh through a fine sieve to get rid of the seeds.
+Slice the baseball-sized fruit in half, scoop out the soft flesh and press it through a fine sieve to remove the seeds.
 Whip lightly with a fork.

 7) Pomegranates

-Do you remember your Greek facts and mythology from school?
+Do you remember your Greek myths and facts from school?

-Hades, the god of the dead, tricked beautiful Persephone into eating four pomegranate seeds, which condemned her to live in the underworld for four months every year.
+Hades, the god of the dead, tricked beautiful Persephone into eating four pomegranate seeds – dooming her to spend four months of each year in his dark underworld realm.

 How to eat pomegranates

-Cut off the flower from the top of the pomegranate, then score the sides (make shallow slices) with a paring knife.
+Cut off the flower at the top of the pomegranate, then lightly score the skin around the sides with a paring knife.
+Gently pull the fruit apart to reveal clusters of jewel-like seeds.

-This traditional dish, from Mexico’s Puebla state, is made of poblano chiles stuffed with ground beef (or pork), goat cheese and diced pears, apples and peaches, then topped with a walnut cream sauce (called nogada) and sprinkled with pomegranate seeds.
+It features roasted poblano chiles stuffed with ground meat, goat cheese and diced fruits (like pears, apples, and peaches).
+They’re smothered in a rich walnut cream sauce and crowned with bright red pomegranate seeds.

 8) Mamey sapote